Accept payments via Revolut Pay - Web

 The Revolut Pay integration also offers a range of options for enhanced functionality.
 You can include these inside the paymentOptions object.

-• savePaymentMethodForMerchant: Set to true to save the customer's payment method for future merchant-initiated transactions (e.g., subscriptions).
-For more information, see: Charge a customer's saved payment method, Manage subscriptions.
+savePaymentMethodForMerchant: Set totrueto save the customer's payment method for future merchant-initiated transactions (e.g., subscriptions).
+For more information, see: Charge a customer's saved payment method, Manage subscriptions.noteTo save a payment method, you must either create a

-• requestShipping: Set to true to enable Fast checkout.This allows Revolut Pay to collect shipping address and delivery methods from the customer, letting your application skip the shipping flow and allowing the customer to use their details already stored in Revolut Pay.
+requestShipping: Set totrueto enable Fast checkout.This allows Revolut Pay to collect shipping address and delivery methods from the customer, letting your application skip the shipping flow and allowing the customer to use their details already stored in Revolut Pay.

 Your backend must support the Fast checkout flow for this feature to work.
 See the Fast checkout guide for details.

-• validate: Provide a function that performs validation before a payment is initiated.
+buttonStyle: Customise the look and feel of the button.customer: Pre-fill the customer's details to speed up the checkout process.validate: Provide a function that performs validation before a payment is initiated.

 5. Mount Revolut Pay button